Sparky

 What's Included

 A basement or subfloor waterproofing quote covers diagnosis of the moisture source, treatment or membrane application, and any drainage improvements needed.
-For chemical injection damp-proofing, the scope includes drilling injection holes at set intervals, injecting the damp-proof course product, and patching the drill holes.
-For internal tanking, the scope includes surface preparation and application of a cementitious waterproofing coating.
-For external membrane work, the scope includes excavation to the foundation walls, membrane application compliant with AS 4654.1/4654.2 Waterproofing Membranes for External Above-Ground Use (where applicable), ag-drain installation, and backfilling.
+For chemical injection damp-proofing, the scope includes drilling injection holes at 100–150mm intervals along the mortar course, injecting the damp-proof course product, and patching the drill holes.
+For internal tanking, the scope includes surface preparation and application of a cementitious waterproofing coating to the negative (interior) face of the wall.
+For external membrane work, the scope includes excavation to the foundation walls, membrane application, ag-drain installation, and backfilling.

 The first step in any below-ground waterproofing is proper diagnosis.
 Damp walls may be caused by rising damp, lateral water pressure, condensation from poor ventilation, or a plumbing leak.
 Each cause requires a different treatment, and applying the wrong one wastes money.